-Effects of Resuming Federal Student Loan Payments on Employees
+How Resuming Federal Student Loan Payments Could Affect Your Employees

-The most prominent effect of resuming student loan payments is likely to be a return of significant stress for many workers.
+The most prominent effect of resuming student loan payments is an increase in stress for many workers.
 Like other forms of debt, student loans can take a substantial mental toll on debtors.
-In some cases, the effects of this stress can even manifest themselves as physical symptoms.
-For example, muscle soreness, insomnia and stomach pains are among the common physical effects of chronic stress.
-On the mental side, those struggling with stress often have difficulty focusing and may experience depression or anxiety.
+GoodTherapy states stress can even manifest as physical symptoms.
+For example, muscle soreness, insomnia, and stomach pains are common physical effects of chronic stress.
+Additionally, those struggling with stress often have difficulty focusing and may experience depression or anxiety.

-Employees who must resume servicing their debts will also once again have to cope with financial instability.
-The average student loan borrower owes about $37,000 and pays just under $400 each month toward that debt.
-Far from a simple budgeting issue, the financial distress of these loans often forces those who hold them to delay major life decisions.
-Marriage, home buying, and family planning are among the extensive list of decisions that modern workers frequently put off while trying to pay down debt.
+Many employees who must resume repaying their student debts will once again have to cope with financial instability.
+According to Nitro, the average student loan borrower owes about $37,000.
+In other words, they pay nearly $400 each month toward student debt.
+The financial stress of these loans often forces borrowers to delay major life decisions.
+SoFi states modern workers frequently delay marriage, home buying, and family planning while trying to pay down debt.

-As you might expect, the stress and hardship that come with student loan debt aren’t confined to employees’ personal lives.
-Workers with high levels of student loan debt are frequently distracted and generally have poorer job performance than those who are more financially stable.
-The mental and physical toll of debt-related stress also causes heavily indebted workers to take more sick days.
-With resuming federal student loan payments looming, employers may experience reductions in productivity and higher rates of worker absenteeism as a result.
+The stress and hardship that come with student loan debt aren’t confined to employees’ personal lives.
+Workers burdened with student debt are distracted and generally have poorer job performance than those who are more financially stable.
+Insight from Ameritas shows debt-related stress also causes workers to take more sick days.
+As a result, employers may experience reduced productivity and increased absenteeism.

-Another likely effect of resuming payments is higher levels of turnover as employees look at other job options.
-Young workers with high student loan debts are known to change jobs every few years, often searching for higher salaries or student loan repayment programs from new employers.
-Yet, test programs for student loan paydown benefits suggest that these programs actively improve employee retention.
-With a tightening labor market and more employers beginning to offer generous tuition and student loan assistance programs, businesses should expect to see an increase in job-hopping behavior among younger workers.
+Another likely effect of resuming payments is higher levels of turnover.
+Young workers with high student loan debts are known to change jobs every few years.
+Often, they are searching for higher salaries or student loan repayment programs from new employers.
+In fact, studies show student loan repayment programs actively improve employee retention.
+Harvard Business Review states 86% of young workers are willing to commit to five years with an employer who helps them pay off student debt.
+With a tightening labor market, businesses should consider student loan assistance and financial literacy programs for their employees.

 How Can a Financial Workplace Wellness Program Help?